 - Sex and Pregnancy: After a period of healing, usually about 12 weeks, patients should be able to resume sexual activity without risk of injury.
 Some men do experience erectile dysfunction after a heart transplant so talk with the doctor about possible treatments if necessary.
 Any woman wishing to get pregnant will require extra care throughout the pregnancy and childbirth.

 As leading heart transplantation hospital in Chennai as well as heart transplantation experts in India, Rela Hospital is the best choice for any patient who needs heart transplantation surgery.
-Patients are choosing one of the top heart transplant centres in the region.
+With the transplant team headed by extremely skilled Dr. Mohan R, patients are choosing one of the top heart transplant centres in the region.
 Rela Hospital care includes experienced surgeons, doctors and staff who have high level of expertise in heart and lung transplants.
 Rela Hospital patients range in age and have almost every type of severe heart condition.
 We are experts with expertise!